rajgoel/course-business-analytics-fundamentals/README.md

 ## Grading

-Grading will be based to 100% on a written examination, composed of:
+Grading will be based to 100% on a written work, composed of:

 - 75% Final exam (open book, open notes, 90 min)
 - 25% E-Assignments